-ENERGY STAR recommends contracting the Department of Energy (DOE), Office of Energy Efficiency which sets minimum performance standards for the U.S.; the California Environmental Commission (CEC), which sets mandatory minimum efficiency standards for products sold in California; and the U.S. Green Building Council (USGBC), which functions a bit differently but requires certain efficient products as part of their LEED scores.
+ENERGY STAR recommends contacting the Department of Energy (DOE), Office of Energy Efficiency which sets minimum performance standards for the U.S.; the California Environmental Commission (CEC), which sets mandatory minimum efficiency standards for products sold in California; and the U.S. Green Building Council (USGBC), which functions a bit differently but requires certain efficient products as part of their LEED scores.

 energy efficient products